 - The Alcoholic: Iesha, to Justice's chagrin.

-- Cluster F-Bomb: As per usual in a John Singleton film.
+- Cluster F-Bomb: As per usual in a John Singleton film, with this film containing 175 f-bombs.
 One notable instance is when Lucky and Justice get into an argument over the former calling the latter a bitch.
 She demands that he pull over, and when he does, the argument escalates into a "fuck you!" shouting match between each other.

-- Curb-Stomp Battle: Lucky and his friend J-Bone deliver one to Dina's john, set to intense music from Felix the Cat blaring from the TV.
+- Curb-Stomp Battle: Lucky and his friend J-Bone deliver one to Angel's john, set to intense music from Felix the Cat blaring from the TV.

 - Crazy Cat Lady: Justice.
 Her friend even lampshades this.